 One wrong look and he was dead.

-Well, that would have been the case if the tables were turned.
+Well, that would have been the case if they had switched positions.

 “I have no idea what you’re talking about—”

 Without a second to spare, Luca swung his foot out and slammed it into the guy’s face.
 He heard a loud cracking as the man’s neck twisted.
 He planted his boot on the gangster’s cheek and knelt down, eyes narrowing.

 “Veleno.
 Do I need to fucking spell it out for you, too?”

 “I know, Gio.”
 His right-hand man, as stoic as ever, always had to remind him when he took things too far.
 If people did their damn jobs, he wouldn’t have to.
 “For the so-called famous Italian mob, you don’t know shit.”